yrwq/dotfiles/README.md

 # Introduction

 This repository contains my personal collection of configuration files for linux.
-Inspired by elena's [dotfiles](https://github.com/elenapan/dotfiles) and JavaCafe01's [dotfiles](https://github.com/JavaCafe01/dotfiles)
+Inspired by elena's [dotfiles](https://github.com/elenapan/dotfiles), JavaCafe01's [dotfiles](https://github.com/JavaCafe01/dotfiles) and Luke Smith's [dotfiles](https://github.com/LukeSmithxyz/voidrice)
 I'm distro hopping a lot and i got tired of copying my dotfiles so i ended up here.
 This repository will always will be work in progress, so expect to find issues.
 The configuration probably won't match your setup out-of-the-box, so you should edit the files to match your setup.

 # Software